 ITM Kitchen: An experimental food lab where 4 chef pairings (an international and a local chef) by turns will cook together to create one unique dish.

 Biodiversity Fair: An interactive showcase of the diverse flora and fauna of North East India.

-Tribal Dress March: A fashion show with a difference as various tribes showcase their distinct dresses, headgear and jewellery on the ramp.
+Tribal Dress March: A fashion show with a difference as various tribes showcase their distinct dresses, headgear, and jewelry on the ramp.